digital-biosystems/dbs-components/docs/webllmchat/index.md

 # `<dbs-webllmchat>` Web Component

 `dbs-webllmchat` is a web component for rendering interactive small in-browser chat application utilizing WebGPU and small LLM models in WebLLM to bring inference reasoning into web application.
+Small LLM models are within browser capabilities so no cloud/server/remote api is accessed and only resources from the browser computer (CPU and GPU) are utilized.
+For more information see [https://webllm.mlc.ai/](https://webllm.mlc.ai/)

 {: .note }
 version: 0.1<br/>The component is in development.
 Some features may not work or may change.